philippinespire/pire_lcwgs_data_processing/README.md

 * **July 2026:** Switched standard mapping protocol to `nf-trim-generode` for both historical and modern data, instead of using Generode.

 ## Tutorials and detailed documentation
 More documentation, including best practices has now moved to the [wiki page](https://github.com/philippinespire/pire_lcwgs_data_processing/wiki/Overview).
-Check this first before reading all the steps to process your data.

 ---